-Plasmodium ARK2-EB1 axis drives the unconventional spindle dynamics, scaffold formation, and chromosome segregation of sexual transmission stages
+Plasmodium ARK2 and EB1 drive unconventional spindle dynamics, during chromosome segregation in sexual transmission stages

 Mohammad Zeeshan, Edward Rea, Steven Abel, Kruno Vukušić, Robert Markus, Declan Brady, Antonius Eze, Ravish Raspa, Aurelia Balestra, Andrew R. Bottrill, Mathieu Brochet, David S. Guttery, Iva M. Tolić, Anthony A. Holder, Karine G. Le Roch, Eelco C. Tromer, Rita Tewari

 Malaria, chromosome segaragation